 If you are looking for a low carb option, I prefer using Arrowroot powder in this recipe.
 It is a gluten free choice that will thicken the soup without adding many carbs.
 Just make sure to sprinkle in slowing and stir well or it can get a bit gummy in texture.

-Since the recipe only uses a few tablespoons, you can easily use a dry red wine or a Port to substitute the Sherry.
+Since the recipe only uses a few tablespoons, you can easily use a dry red wine, dry white wine or a Port to substitute the Sherry.
 Any one of them gives the soup a richer flavor and a bit of a tang.

 If you prefer, you can leave it out and add more chicken or vegetable broth.